KaimingTao/Good-Pieces/Recipe/salted-duck.md

 ### Prepare duck

 - Rinse the duck with clean water
-- Pour boiled water on the surface to tighten the skin, and reduce the salty
+- Pour boiled water on the surface to tighten the skin, and reduce the saltiness
 - Wipe it dry, and keep in the air for 30 mins
 - Add green onion, and ginger inside the belly